-11.3.2.
+10.4.2.
 LABOUR PRACTICES - TARGET DATA INDICATORS

-(a) Short Term Goal by 2025 ; - (i) Zero incidents of unfair employment practices; (ii) Zero incidents of violation of labour laws; (iii) Achieve employee retention rate of 95%.

-(b) Medium Term Goal by 2035; - (i) Zero incidents of unfair employment practices; (ii) Zero incidents of violation of labour laws; (iii) Achieve employee retention rate of 98%.

-(c) Long Term Goal by 2050; - (i) Zero incidents of unfair employment practices; (ii) Zero incidents of violation of labour laws; (iii) Achieve employee retention rate of 99%.
+SOCIAL & PEOPLE TARGET DATA SECTION SOCIAL & PEOPLE INDICATORS UNIT OF MEASURE LABOUR PRACTICE (a) Short Term Goal by 2025 ; - (i) Achieve Zero incidents of unfair employment practices; number of incidents (a) Short Term Goal by 2025 ; - (ii) Achieve Zero incidents of violation of labour laws; number of incidents (a) Short Term Goal by 2025 ; - (iii) Achieve employee retention rate of 95%. percentage of retention (a) Short Term Goal by 2025 - (iv) Committed compliance to local employment and/or sourcing compliance (b) Medium Term Goal by 2035; - (i) Zero incidents of unfair employment practices; (ii) Zero incidents of violation of labour laws; (iii) Achieve employee retention rate of 98%. (c) Long Term Goal by 2050; - (i) Zero incidents of unfair employment practices; (ii) Zero incidents of violation of labour laws; (iii) Achieve employee retention rate of 99%.

-4.4 = substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship.
+of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship.

-4.7 = ensure that all learners acquire the knowledge and skills needed to promote sustainable development, including, among others, through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture's contribution to sustainable development.
+4.7 = ensure that all learners acquire the knowledge and skills needed to promote sustainable development, including, among others, through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global diversity and of culture's contribution to sustainable development.